Goodbye Deponia

 Goodbye Deponia is a graphic adventure video game developed and published by Daedalic Entertainment.
 It is the sequel to Chaos on Deponia.

 Synopsis

 Anti-hero Rufus still lives on the planet Deponia which is nothing more than a dump.
 He still wishes to become an inhabitant of Elysium, the flying city.
 Furthermore, he wants to stop the Organon.
-This military organization deceived the Elysian government by telling them Deponia is not inhabited any more and it would be better to blow up the planet.
-Rufus gets help from pirate Bozo, the Elysium girl Goal and the resistance.
+This military organization deceived the Elysian government by telling them Deponia is not inhabited anymore and it would be better to blow up the planet.
+Rufus gets help from pirate Bozo, the Elysium girl Goal, and the resistance.

 Plot

 En route to the upper ascension station via Bozo's cruiser, Rufus and Goal get stuck on an Organon cruiser behind them.
 While trying to save Goal, Rufus meets Barry, his biggest fan who wants to watch Rufus in action.
 Rufus frees Goal, destroying Bozo's cruiser in the process.

 Rufus, Goal, Doc and Bozo are forced to continue their trip to the upper ascension station in Porta Fisco by foot.
 They overnight in a hotel.
 There, Doc and Bozo set up a lab so the three Goal personalities can be finally merged.
 Doc and Bozo deceive Rufus by telling him he must look for an important object (of which they think does not exist).

 Meanwhile, Argus sends Cletus and Opperbot on a mission to find Goal after they noticed they captured Donna instead of Goal.
 Rufus finds out Cletus has the important object in his room.
 Once in possession he returns to the lab but it seems the operation is already finished with success.
 A furious Rufus leaves the lab and runs into Argus who just arrived with Donna.
 After some hide-and-seek, Rufus (currently wearing Cletus' clothes) can convince Argus he is Cletus (Rufus and Cletus are look-alikes).
 A disguised Goal claims to be Donna.
 The plan works and Argus takes them to the last Organon-cruiser in Porta Fisco.

 Aboard the cruiser, Rufus removes his disguise before being warned about the cameras in the room.
 He attempts to erase the footage and Goal is taken to be interrogated by Argus in the process.
 Rufus sneaks in inside a torture bot as Argus reveals his plan to conquer Elysium and wants Goal by his side.
 Much to Goal and Rufus' surprise, Argus removes his helmet to reveal he also looks just like Rufus.
 Rufus tries to free Goal by pushing random buttons but ends up injecting her with a lethal shot of Sodium Amytal.
 As she dies, she admits her love for Rufus, while a devastated and helpless Rufus looks on at the tragic event.
 Angered and saddened, Argus then orders the guards to have the bot (not knowing Rufus is inside) thrown overboard.